-8.15 Prestonpans is rich in heritage including seven Category A2 listed buildings of national importance, 2 conservation areas, a national battle site, its salt panning history and one of the earliest industrial sites at Prestongrange Museum.
-However geographically this history is spread throughout the town rather than being concentrated in the town centre as is often the case.
+- 8.15 Prestonpans is rich in heritage including seven Category A3 listed buildings of national importance, two conservation areas, a national battle site, its salt panning history and one of the earliest industrial sites at Prestongrange Museum.
+However, this history is spread throughout the town rather than being concentrated in the town centre as is often the case.
 The Heritage Lottery has funded a two year Heritage Connections project in the ward to draw all the different strands of heritage (built, cultural, natural, intangible) together and explore common themes to improve local outcomes and create better places for people to live and visit.
 By strengthening the networks between heritage, civic and community organisations, and by involving citizens and local businesses, projects will enhance the role that heritage plays in the future of each place.
-Actions include:
+Actions include: - Making the Most of Prestonpans Heritage

-Prestonpans To Heritage Prestonpans Town Centre Strategy: Action 8 Making the Most of Prestonpans Heritage Action and Location Lead and Joint Working Next Steps Timescale: Short Medium Long Ongoing Progress Work with local groups and individuals to identify the significance of local heritage assets and develop plans Strategic Investment and Regeneration / Area Partnership / Community Identify heritage assets and significance Identify / link local community groups to assets / activities.
+Prestonpans To Heritage own Centre Strategy: Action 8 Making t he Most of P restonpans Action and Location Lead and Joint Working Next Steps Timescale: Short Medium Long Ongoing Progress Work with local groups and individuals to identify the significance of local heritage assets and develop plans ELC Economic Development and Strategic Investment / Area Partnership / Community 1.
+Identify heritage assets and significance 2.
+Identify / link local community groups to assets / activities.
 Launch of the project will take place early in 2019 for sustainable use.
-Develop capacity / ideas activities into 'projects'.
-Testing of projects and evaluation.
+3. Develop capacity / ideas / activities into 'projects'.
+4. Testing of projects and evaluation.